22

 The coworkers that you don’t like at all?
 Hell, yeah!

 Japan has various customs like that where you’re supposed to give something to somebody just because it’s your “social duty” (義理 – giri).
-You’ll see that a lot on Valentine’s Day.
+Another good example of that is Valentine’s Day.

-Now, while you’re supposed to send out Japanese New Year Cards to almost everybody you know, not everybody does.
+While you’re supposed to send out Japanese New Year Cards to almost everybody you know, not everybody obeys that custom.

-Also, if you receive a New Year card from somebody – and haven’t yet sent one to them – then you better hurry up and return the favor ASAP!
+More importantly, if you receive a new year card from somebody – and haven’t yet sent one to them – then you better hurry up and return the favor ASAP!

 I remember a funny conversation between two of my high school students:

-Female Student: “Sempai, do you do New Year Cards?”
+Female Student: “Senpai, do you do New Year Cards?”

 Male Student: “Well, if I receive one, I quickly print out one and return the favor.”